sphinx-gallery/sphinx-gallery/doc/configuration.rst

         # a list of regexes of qualified module names where the full module
         # (e.g., a.b.meth) name should be used for links instead of the short
         # module name (e.g., a.meth)
-        'yourmodule\.submod',
+        'module\.submodule',
         ]
     }

-In the above example, all qualified names matching the regex ``'yourmodule\.submod'`` would use the full module name when creating links.
+In the above example, all qualified names matching the regex ``'module\.submodule'`` would use the full module name when creating links.
 All others will use the (default) way of linking.

 .. _references_to_examples: